pokt-network/poktroll/docusaurus/docs/protocol/gateways.md

 :::warning

-This part of the documentation is just an initial draft and requires deep understanding of the Pocket Network protocol.
+This part of the documentation is just an INITIAL DRAFT and requires deep understanding of the Pocket Network protocol.
 It is currently aiming to just be a reference and not provide a coherent narrative that is easily accessible to all readers.

 TODO(@Olshansk): Iterate on this doc & link to governance params.

+TODO(@red-0ne): Review this document and submit a PR with updates & edits.

 :::